beomseokg/ORI/README.md

 ## Online Relational Inference for Evolving Multi-agent Interacting Systems ##
 ![Example Image](figure_model.pdf)

-This is a temporary repository for NeurIPS submission number 14488.
-It mainly includes ORI with MPM (*Neural Relational Inference with Efficient Message Passing Mechanisms* accepted by AAAI 2021. [arXiv](https://arxiv.org/pdf/2101.09486))
+This is a temporary anonymous repository for NeurIPS submission number 14488.
+It mainly includes ORI with NRIr decoder and ORI with MPMr decoder.
+Please check the references in Acknowledgements.

 ## Setup Environment
 ```bash